Integrity management: More stringent legal requirements

 Stricter legal frameworks have made it easier to prosecute transgressors and new international initiatives are helping countries to work in collaboration to deter poor business ethics.

 The OECD Anti-Bribery Convention (officially OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions) is a convention of the OECD, ratified by 41 countries and aimed at reducing corruption in developing countries by encouraging sanctions against bribery in international business transactions carried out by companies based in member countries.
 Countries that have signed the Convention are required to put in place legislation that criminalizes the act of bribing a foreign public official.
 Much of the legislation passed by member countries have international reach.

 One such example is the Bribery Act 2010 which was enacted into law on 8 April and defines three discrete criminal offences: offering or paying a bribe; requesting or receiving a bribe; bribing a foreign public official.
-(A specific offence required to comply with the OECD Convention mentioned above); and a new corporate offence of failing to prevent bribery being undertaken on its behalf.
+(A specific offense required to comply with the OECD Convention mentioned above); and a new corporate offence of failing to prevent bribery from being undertaken on its behalf.
 The Act applies to British companies, partnerships, citizens, and individuals ordinarily resident in the UK, regardless of where the relevant act occurs.
-They also apply to non-British nationals, companies, and partnerships if an act or omission forming part of the offence takes place within the UK.
+They also apply to non-British nationals, companies, and partnerships if an act or omission forming part of the offense takes place within the UK.

-The Foreign Corrupt Practices Act of 1977(FCPA)(15 U.S.C. §§ 78dd-1, et seq.) is a United States federal law with international reach which also targets unethical behavior.
+The Foreign Corrupt Practices Act of 1977(FCPA)(15 U.S.C. §§ 78dd-1, et seq.) is a United States federal law with international reach that also targets unethical behavior.
 The Act is known primarily for two of its main provisions: one that addresses accounting transparency requirements under the Securities Exchange Act of 1934(SEC); and, another concerning bribery of foreign officials.
 The FCPA applies to individuals and businesses with securities registered in the United States or a principal place of business in the United States.
 While this Act has been in existence for quite some time, the SEC and the DOJ have recently increased their enforcement efforts.